-Chicken with Mushroom Cream Sauce Recipe
+Chicken with Creamy Mushroom Sauce Recipe

-- 1/4 cup rich chicken broth
+- 1/4 cup chicken broth

-- 1 small onion, chopped
+- 1 small onions, chopped (about 1 cup)

 - 1 clove of garlic, crushed